FormidableLabs/publishr/README.md

 A tool for harmonious publishing of git and npm packages.

-Publishr allows you to consistently publish different files in git and npm, which enables efficient installation from both types of repository.
+Publishr allows you to consistently publish different files in git and npm using an **npm version workflow**, which enables efficient installation from both types of repository.

 ## Motivation